 Have you ever wondered how your municipal government selects which streets will be paved or which sidewalks are in need of repair?

-The municipality’s Pavement Management team inspects all roads, sidewalks, and other infrastructure on a three-year cycle to decide which ones need work most urgently.
+The municipality’s Pavement Management team inspects all roads, sidewalks, and other infrastructure on a two-year cycle to decide which ones need work most urgently.

 View the latest version of the HRM "Redbook" for Municipal Design Guidelines: